Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Does Platinum Sterling Has its Own Hallmark?

-There’s no official or standardized hallmark specifically for platinum sterling.
+No, there’s no official or standardized hallmark specifically for platinum sterling.
 Platinum sterling is a hybrid alloy that doesn’t meet the legal fineness requirements for items to be stamped as platinum.

 Platinum Sterling doesn’t qualify for a platinum hallmark as it contains a low percentage of platinum (sometimes as little as 3.5% to 5%) blended with sterling silver.

-For jewelry made of a platinum-sterling alloy, you’ll find a combination of sterling silver hallmarks like “sterling” or “925” and an additional stamp specifying the percentage of platinum, such as “5%Pt,” to disclose the full composition.
+However, legally required marks must still be applied to indicate the metal content accurately.
+You’ll find a combination of sterling silver hallmarks like “sterling” or “925” and an additional stamp specifying the percentage of platinum, such as “5%Pt,” to disclose the full composition for jewelry made from platinum-sterling alloy,

-Can Platinum be Stamped “925”?
+Can Platinum be Stamped With the “925” Hallmark?

 Remember that platinum and sterling silver are visually similar, and non-experts are often fooled by the two metals placed side by side.